-If you’ve been curious about what is different between user interface design and user experience design, you’ve come to the right place.
-This article from Nexle Corporation will explore the significance of both, as well as the distinctions between the two of them.
+If you’re curious about the difference between user interface design and user experience design, you’re in the right place.
+This article by Nexle Corporation will delve into the importance of both and highlight their unique qualities.

 What is UI UX Design?
 Are They the Same?